iamrealone/dstask/README.md

 # Trader Performance vs. Bitcoin Market Sentiment

 Analysis of Hyperliquid historical trade data against the Bitcoin Fear & Greed Index, exploring how trader behavior and profitability shift across market sentiment regimes.
+The datasets are huge to be uploaded here.
+So I skipped the upload of the datasets.
+But the process to follow for successfully executing this project is clearly stated below:
 ## Contents

 | File | Description |